olcf/olcf-user-docs/services_and_applications/slate/building_your_own_application/examples/minio.rst

 Depending on you how configured your deployment, this could be your NFS or GPFS project space or an isolated volume dedicated/isolated to this MinIO server.

 Within the GUI you can create buckets and upload/download data.
 If you are running this on NFS or GPFS the bucket will map to a directory.

+**NOTE:** This application runs as the **automation user** ID, setup for your project.
+Anyone who logs into the MinIO app, runs as that user.
+If you are integrated with an NCCS filesystem, any file uploaded, through MinIO, will be owned by that user.
+If you plan to run something like this for your OLCF project, it would be recommended to create a directory in the "proj-shared" space.

 Deleting the MinIO Standalone Application
 -----------------------------------------